Last updated: 051111

 None

 "None" seems like a contraction of "no one," and I assume historically it probably is, but in contemporary English it alternates between being singular and being plural.
-When it means "not one" it is singular. ("Of all the people in my dorm, none gets up before 10.")
+When it means "not one," it is singular. ("Of all the people in my dorm, none gets up before 10.")

 It is singular also if it is followed by "of" and a singular noun. ("None of the chocolate is going to survive the day.")
-When it means "not any" of several things it is plural. ("None of the refrigerator drawers had green slime in them yet."
+When it means "not any" of several things it is plural. ("None of the refrigerator drawers have green slime in them yet."
 "None of the books were available in time.")

 Plus

 The word "plus" corresponds to the "+" sign in arithmetic and is used to pronounce sequences like "2 + 2 = 5."
-Extensions into other contexts occur in spoken English, but only some of them are acceptable in written English: (The last example comes from an ad for the "American English Writing Guide," a computer program that probably should not be trusted!)
+Extensions into other contexts occur in spoken English, but only a few of them are acceptable in written English:

 Presently